 Eventually the trail turns south.

 Loving my new WayMark Gear Co.
 UL pack!
 At only 2 lbs this pack shaved off 3.4 lbs from my other pack (Osprey Ariel 65).
-Get 10% off WayMark packs using the code: K81M51N
+Get 10% off your entire backpack order, use the code “GOAH20” at checkout here!

 I love how light and comfortable this pack is!
 Plus you can pick out your own color combos!